Jony (singer): Career

 While studying at university, Jony began recording various cover versions of popular songs and publishing them on his Instagram profile.
 Soon he met Ioann Zhani Kuznetsov (Andro), and then Elman Zeynalov (El'man).
 In 2018, together they created the music label RAAVA Music.

 Later Jony began working on his own songs and released five singles: "Empty Glass", "Friend Zone", "Star", "Alley" and "I'm Not Me Without You" (together with HammAli & Navai).
 The video filmed for the song "Alley" received more than 100 million views on YouTube.

 In September 2019, Jony released the song "Comet", which soon topped the Apple Music chart and became the singer's signature song.

 In 2020, the album "Heavenly Roses" was released.

 In 2021, he left RAAVA Music and decided to pursue a solo career.

 In 2022, Jony released several hit singles, including "World of Green" (featuring Leonid Agutin) and "Moon Night" (featuring Emin).
-His song "How to Understand Your Love?" (together with Anna Asti) became one of the top-charting tracks of the year.
+His song "Kak lyubov tvoyu ponyat?" (together with Anna Asti) became one of the top-charting tracks of the year.